gregdionne/tasm6801/README.md

 *.text*
 *.block*

-Preprocessor macros are not yet supported, however you may use "#define"
+Preprocessor macros are not yet supported, however you may use "#define" to preform simple literal substitution

+Expressions respect traditional operator precedence (e.g. "a+b*c" evaluates as "a + (b*c)" instead of (a+b) * c")

 ## Instructions
 Most modern linux C++ compilers should be able to build the code as-is.
 Tested on Apple LLVM version 10.0.1 (clang-1001.0.46.4).